gep13/gep13/input/blog/strange-error-when-signing-xap-file-for-windows-phone-8-1-silverlight-application.md

 ---
 Title: Strange Error When Signing XAP File for Windows Phone 8.1.
 Silverlight Application
 Published: 29/1/2016
 Tags:
-  - Windows Phone
+  - windows phone
-  - Silverlight
+  - silverlight
-  - SignTool
+  - signtool
 ---

 ## SignTool Error: This file format cannot be signed because it is not recognized.